|Body discovered - "Hopefully we will be making an identification the next day or so"|

 After my meeting with Shuman and Pinkham at District Attorney David Cox’s office, I felt so intimidated that I was hesitant in contacting them again.
 Before I could get up the courage to call them again, Cox slammed us (Mike's parents) with default charges on our murdered son's bail bond.

-I had never spoken with this attorney and didn’t even know his name at the time.
+Neither Derald nor I had ever spoken with this attorney and didn’t even know his name at the time.
 Who was he representing?
 I stood up and asked the judge if I could be allowed to choose my own attorney.
 Judge Ivan MacInnes agreed and stopped the hearing.
+But that didn't stop requests for payments from Stern's office to Mike's father, stating Derald as party in interest (Derald's name was spelled correctly on the bills).
+The date of one charge was for May 29, 1981, the day I stood up and stopped the hearing.
+The statements came every months for one year, ending on February 19, 1982.

 Cox was controlling the investigation of Mike’s murder, regardless of it occurring outside his jurisdiction.
 But the DEA drug sting that occurred, less than four hours, before Mike was murdered, was within Cox’s jurisdiction.
 And I believe that Shuman was doing Cox's bidding when he told me I could be charged for knowing Mike’s whereabouts and not reporting it.
 I also think they were attempting to frighten me away from learning what happened to my son.